sverx/devkitSMS/assets2banks/README.md

 ```
 all the array elements will be modified using the provided action and value.

-Is it also possible to specify more than one modify attribute for a single asset.
+It is also possible to specify more than one :modify attribute for an asset.

 Example usage:
 ```